Typhoon Goni: Retirement

 On January 21, 2021, the PAGASA retired the name Rolly from the rotating naming lists due to the catastrophic damage it brought, particularly in the Bicol Region and it will never be used again as a typhoon name within Philippine Area of Responsibility (PAR).
-It was replaced by Romina and was used for the first time during 2024 season, and also the ice breaker for PAGASA's usage of the name for a tropical storm that didn't entered PAR since 1963.
+It was replaced by Romina and was used for the first time during 2024 season, and also the ice breaker for PAGASA's usage of the name for a tropical storm that didn't enter PAR since 1963.

 After the season, the Typhoon Committee announced that the name Goni, along with four others were retired from the naming lists.
 In the spring of 2022, the name was replaced with Gaenari.